Am I experiencing domestic abuse?

 - Does your partner control the money?

-- Does your partner force you to have sex or make unreasonable demands?
+- Does your partner force you to have sex?

-- Does your partner accuse you of being unfaithful?
+- Does your partner accuse you of flirting or being unfaithful?

 - Does your partner say you are useless and couldn’t cope without them?

-- Does your partner have sudden changes of mood which dominate the house?
+- Do your partner's sudden changes of mood dominate the house?

 - Are you afraid of making your own decisions?